ysnju/unit_3project/Unit3project.md

 Fig6 is a UML Diagram which shows what a class contains.
 The User class contains four attributes on the diagram and can inherit multiple attributes from the File class.

 # Criteria C: Development
-Tools used in the program
+1.Tools used in the program
-Random
+2.Random
-Python3.9
+3.Python3.9
-Kivy.
+4.Kivy.
 MD
-SQLite3/Relational database
+5.SQLite3/Relational database
-Passlib/Crypt Context
+6.Passlib/Crypt Context

 Production process